benjr70/Smart-Smoker-V2/docs/Device Service/index.md

 just run <br>
 `npm run start` <br>

-This will fail to boot if the serial port fails to connect <br>
-so this has to be run on the pi or edit that serial port
+This will start the device service using fake generated temps, these temps can be changed in the `generateTemps` function in the `serial.service.ts` file

 # Components

 ### Wifi

 This service uses the network-manager linux package to manage the wifi changing.<br>